jawebada/libmbb/docs/HSM.md

 	mtmr_prd_initialise_timers(hsm, MTMR_NROF_TIMERS(MY_TIMER_EVENT_C));

-after the hsm has been intialised.
+after the HSM has been intialised.

 The function `mtmr_prd_increment_timers` must be called periodically indicating how much time has passed.
 This is usually done along with dispatching the